A Covid-19 learning

 She then moved to the USA where she spent 4 years at Baylor College of Medicine in Houston, Texas, first as a postdoctoral research fellow, then as assistant professor, working on vaccine delivery systems and immunopotentiators.

-Dr Garçon joined SmithKline Beecham Biologicals now GlaxoSmithKline Biologicals e in 1990, where she set up and led the vaccine adjuvant and formulation group.
-She moved from from this position, to head of technologies, head of research, head of global research and north America RD; to her current position as head of the global adjuvants and delivery systems center for vaccines.
+Dr Garçon joined SmithKline Beecham Biologicals now GlaxoSmithKline Biologicals in 1990, where she set up and led the vaccine adjuvant and formulation group.
+She moved from this position, to head of technologies, head of research, head of global research and north America RD; to her current position as head of the global adjuvants and delivery systems center for vaccines.
 She provides leadership within GSK Biologicals in the field of adjuvants, from discovery to registration and commercialisation of adjuvanted vaccines.
 Dr Garçon’s expertise in vaccinology extends from research to manufacturing, in particular immunology, adjuvant and formulation technologies, analytical methods, animal experimentation and toxicology/safety evaluation and testing.
 She has authored over 40 papers and book chapters, and holds more than 200 patents.

 Dr Garçon is the 2014 S. Plotkin award for life time contribution in vaccines and vaccine technologies.